 Things to Consider

-- 'Admin' on the project's Prime Contracts tool.
+- 'Admin' level permissions on the project's Prime Contracts tool.

 - The project's prime contract must be in the 'Approved' state.